 The Institute for Infocomm Research (I²R pronounced as i-squared-r) is a member of the Agency for Science, Technology and Research (A*STAR) family and is Singapore's largest ICT research institute, Established in 2002, their vision is to power a vibrant, strong and knowledge-based infocomm ecosystem in Singapore.
 The institute seeks to foster world-class research and develop a deep talent pool of infocomm professionals.
 At I²R, the key research areas are in Artificial Intelligence, Audio, Language and Speech, Data Analytics, Communications and Networks, Cybersecurity, Heterogeneous Analytics, Healthcare, Robotics and AV, Satellite, Smart Energy and Environment and Video and Image Analytics.

-A leading global university centred in Asia, the National University of Singapore (NUS) is Singapore’s flagship university, which offers a global approach to education and research, with a focus on Asian perspectives and expertise.
+A leading global university centred in Asia, the National University of Singapore (NUS) is the region's flagship university, offering a global approach to education and research with a focus on Asian perspectives and expertise.

-The SGC, a not for profit organisation, has been tasked to promote bilateral Germany-Singapore trade, advise German and Singaporean companies on investment and market opportunities in Singapore and Germany, respectively, and to assist these companies in developing international business contacts.
+The Singaporean-German Chamber of Industry and Commerce (SGC) is a not for profit organisation tasked with promoting bilateral Germany-Singapore trade, advising German and Singaporean companies on investment and market opportunities in Singapore and Germany, respectively, and assisting these companies in developing international business contacts.